weeblrpress/clearstatus/README.md

 - Disqus commenting on each issue
 - Pinned issue for security alerts
 - 100% secure: static content cannot be hacked
-- All content under you control
+- All content under your control
 - Unlimited users, issues and status pages
 - Mobile/tablets/desktop
 - Highly customizable and expandable